-For signs to be effective the graphics must be understandable and words must be easy to read with good contrast between background and lettering.
-They must also be in the language of those who are expected to read them, leading many workplaces to use multi-lingual signs.
+For signs to be effective, the graphics must be understandable, and the words must be easy to read, with good contrast between background and lettering.
+They must also be in the language of those who are expected to read them, leading many workplaces to use multilingual signs.
 They need to be placed at the eye level of the people who need to see them, whether walking or driving past.

-Signs should also be maintained so they are accurate and easy to read.
-Signs can be obscured by dirt, poor lighting, or placement of materials.
+Safety signs should be maintained so they are accurate and easy to read.
+Dirt, poor lighting, or placement of materials can obscure signs.
 Placement is important so it is clear where the hazard is or what the arrows are pointing to.

 Safety signs warn us of hazards that we might not already know about.
 Reading and heeding all signs is vital to your continued safety and the safety of others.

-And remember, things change around here.
-Just because there was no sign yesterday does not mean there won't be one today.
-New materials are being introduced into the work area.
+And remember, things change.
+Just because there was no sign yesterday does not mean there won't be one today because ew materials are being introduced into the work area.